nathan-gardner/SECON2023Robot/README.md

 ### **IEEE Hardware Team**

 Nathan Gardner is an undergraduate Computer Engineering student and is currently a Senior at Tennessee Technological University.
 Nathan is Team Lead for the Southeastcon Robotics Competition Hardware Team.
+Nathan is working on the main controller subsystem and will be working on software implementation for the robot.

 Madison Kelly is an undergraduate Electrical Engineering students and is currently a senior at Tennessee Technological University.
 Madison is the Project Manager for the Southeastcon Robotics Competition Hardware Team.